-Looking for How to Make Your Own Dried Apples - easy and illustrated! in 2018?
+Looking for How to Make Your Own Dried Apples - easy and illustrated! in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 PDF Print versionDried apples, seasoned, or plain, are a great snack by themselves or addition to home-made trail mix.
 But the price in the stores is exorbitant!
 And when you make them yourself, you can be sure that the apples are free of pesticides and the finished dried apples have no other additives, like sulfur!
 Did you know it is incredibly easy to make your own sun-dried apples at home with no special equipment?
 The quality can be better than any you've bought and now you have any easy way to use your excess apples, as well as have them for use in the winter.
 They make excellent gifts, too.